Frequently Asked Questions

 The Registrar’s Office will not register students with financial holds.
 Students cannot be added to Angel for a course until they are officially registered.
 Therefore, any financial hold must be resolved before registration is complete.
 A student whose registration is not complete will not get a grade even though they may have attended class.
 The professor is unable to assign a grade to a student who is not registered.
 Contact the Office of Student Finance with any questions.

 Log into www.yu.edu/myyu and from the Main Menu, select Student and Financial Aid.
 Select Student Records to view your grades and transcript.

 Please refer to the handbook appropriate to your program:

 Our graduate master's programs are registered and approved by the New York State Education Department Office of Higher Education.
-Two master’s programs at Azrieli lead to a NYS teacher’s certification: Adolescent 7-12 initial/professional certification in biology, chemistry, physics, mathematics, social studies, English or Hebrew, and professional certification in Childhood Education 1-6.
+They do not lead to NYS certification.